 I began working with Taína Caragol, Ph.D.,Curator of painting and sculpture & Latino art and history, at the Smithsonian National Portrait Gallery as a part of a SARF fellowship in 2014.
 I was greatly interested in photographing sculptural depictions of First Nations peoples in our national museums as a way of thinking about displacement, absence, loss, whiteness, colonialism, and racial formation in the United States.

-After several years of thoughtful negotiation, and a major exhibition of my photographic work, the photograph was acquired by the National Portrait Gallery which has made efforts to imagine a more inclusive NPG.
+After several years of thoughtful negotiation and a major exhibition of my photographic work, the photograph was acquired by the National Portrait Gallery which has made efforts to imagine a more inclusive NPG.
 It is important to note that it was only by working with Taína, and others at the National Museum of Natural History, that we were able to share information on this work with the Osage people.
-Perhaps most importantly, we are now able, as a result of the help from Shonke Mon-thin’s decendents, to finally correct the name of this important Osage leader in the Nation’s history.
+Perhaps most importantly, we are now able, as a result of the help from Shonke Mon-thi^’s decendents, to finally correct the name of this important Osage leader in a National museum.

 Photo caption: “Shonke Mon thi^, (Shunkamolah), Osage.”
 Bust made April – Dec.
 1904 by Frank Lemon after photographs and cast completed Feb.
 4, 1904 by the United States National Museum following Shonke Mon thi^’s visit to Washington, D.C., as part of the Osage Delegation.
 Photograph by Ken Gonzales-Day, archival ink on rag paper, 2014 (printed 2017).
 40 × 30 in.
 National Portrait Gallery, Smithsonian Institution.